5c077m4n/http-responder/readme.md

 ## Porperties:

-1. `status` the same as 'statusCode' - for backwards compability
+1. `status` the same as `statusCode` - for backwards compability.

-2. `statusDesc` the default description for the given status code (or `statusText` for compability)
+2. `statusDesc` the default description for the given status code (or `statusText` for compability).

+3. `data` (or `body`) the included data.

-3. `payload` holds only a pretty version of the error (i.e., no stack), so no sensitive information will be leaked, including:
+4. `payload` holds only a pretty version of the error (i.e., no stack), so no sensitive information will be leaked, including:

 	* `statusCode` - the original status code.